 So let’s say that one of those homes really peaked the interest of a buyer.
 Saturday rolls around and the family is out for a drive and the parents say, oh that house we saw online last night is in this neighborhood, we should stop and take a look.
 They pull into the driveway it appears the house is vacant, the yard is slightly over grown, there seems to be signs of disarray.
 When people get into financial trouble, they often give up or sink into depression.
 Back to our happy buyers, they pull into the driveway, and the kids start running around the yard, mom is working her way around back to look in the kitchen window and dad is heading for the window on the side of the garage, just then he hears a voice (or a gun being chambered) can I help you?

 No Sign – No Agent – Generally Means Not For Sale

-On these foreclosure properties, the home is generally worth less than is owed, so if the house is for sale, it MOST of the time is listed through a real estate agent.
+On these foreclosure properties, the home is generally worth less than is owed.
+If the house is for sale, it will MOST likely be listed through a real estate agent.
 If this home is not upside down it might be a for sale by owner, or it simply may not be for sale.
 Just because a home owner gets behind in their payment does not mean they will lose the property.
 Home owners do find ways to bring the payments current, or have the bank modify their loan.